gymrek-lab/gymreklab.github.io/doc/LabWebsite.rst

 The lab website (gymreklab.com) is generated using Github pages from this repository: https://github.com/gymrek-lab/gymreklab.github.io

 If you are not yet part of our GitHub organization, you should :ref:`fork our repository and add your photo to the lab webpage <labwebsite-add-your-photo>`.
-Once your pull request is approved and merged, you will automatically become added to our GitHub org and will no longer need to fork this repository to make edits to it.
+Once your pull request is approved and merged, someone will add you to our GitHub org and you will no longer need to fork this repository to make edits to it.

 .. _labwebsite-add-your-photo: